bykof/bykof.github.com/docs/exercises/go/starter/starter.md

 /*
     Task:

-    1. Print 0 to 15 in hexadecimal
+    1. Print 0 to 15 as hexadecimal integer
-    2. Print 19, 54, 99 in hexadecimal
+    2. Print 19, 54, 99 as hexadecimal integer

     Output: